How To Increase Lactate Threshold With Our Top Training Methods

 • Elite and highly competitive runners: 85% to 95% of VO2 max.

-How to Determine Your Lactate Threshold
+How to Determine Yours

-Measuring your lactate threshold requires metabolic testing at an exercise physiology lab, but it’s also possible to estimate your lactate threshold with a field test.
+Measuring your lactate threshold requires metabolic testing at an exercise physiology lab, but it’s also possible to estimate it with a field test.
+The test is fairly difficult and somewhat uncomfortable, so it is best for intermediate and advanced runners.

 You will need to wear a heart rate monitor.